krishna-NIT/krishna-NIT/README.md

 <img src="https://media.giphy.com/media/JrXas5ecb4FkwbFpIE/giphy.gif" width="250px" align="right"/>

-- 👩‍🎓 I’m currently a Pre-final Year Computer Science and Engineering Undergraduate at NIT Raipur
+- 👨‍🎓 I’m currently a Pre-final Year Information Technology Undergraduate at NIT Raipur.
-- 👩‍💻 I enjoy Web Development, Competitive Coding and Problem Solving
+- 👩‍💻 I enjoy analyzing and playing with data.
-- 🤝 I’m looking forward to working with more Open Source Projects in future
+- 🤝 I’m looking forward to working on data to help out with some good business decisions.
 - 🏆 I like to participate in Hackathons and build new projects

  ## Some Hackathons I've participated in
- - Winner in GirlScript Hack4Women Hackathon '20
+ - Selected for Finals of CodeUtsava NITRR 22
- - Second Runner Up in Hack4She Hackathon '20
+ - Rank 6 in HACKNITRR 22'
- - Best Performing Women Team in HackNagpur Hackthon '20
+ - Top 20 Contributor in SWOC (Script Winter of Code) (Open Source)
- - Best Girls Team in CodeBreak Hackathon '21
+ - Rank 138 out of 1100 Participants in GSSoC 2021

  <hr/>